onegambler/alexa-tesco-skill/README.md

 * _APP_ID_: It's the lambda identification string, it's not a mandatory parameter, but it makes a little bit more secure by making your lambda only accept requests from your specific skill.
 It can be found in the Alexa Skill set up page.
 * _TRIGGER_URL_: It's the IFTTT url we have saved before

+Remember to save the Lambda ARN value, found in the top right corner of the dialog, we will need it later.

 ### Skill Setup
 Once you've setup your lambda, you'll need an Amazon developer account and start creating a new Alexa skill.